christopherbolduc/leetcode-sql-50/README.md

 1. Write clean, readable SQL.
 2. Add meaningful comments that show understanding — not just what the query *does*, but *why* it’s written that way.
-3. Refactor when LeetCode’s “accepted” answer seemed incomplete, unrealistic, or semantically off.
+3. Refactor when LeetCode’s "accepted" answer seemed incomplete, unrealistic, or semantically off.

 ---
 ## Folder Structure